solo-io/gloo/docs/content/introduction/traffic_management/_index.md

 #### Direct response and redirects

 Not all requests should be sent to an Upstream destination.
-In some cases, the request should be redirected either to another site ([Host Redirect]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/redirect_action/" %}})) or to another Virtual Service in Gloo.
+In some cases, the request should be redirected either to another site ([Host Redirect]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/redirect_action/" %}})) or to another Virtual Service in Gloo Edge.
 You may also wish to redirect clients requesting the HTTP version of a service to the [HTTPS version instead]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/https_redirect/" %}}).
 Other requests should have a [direct response]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/direct_response_action/" %}}) from the Virtual Service, such as a 404 not found.

 #### Faults

 Faults are a way to test the resilience of your services by injecting faults (errors and delays) into a percentage of your requests.
-Gloo can do this automatically by [following this guide]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/faults/" %}}).
+Gloo Edge can do this automatically by [following this guide]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/faults/" %}}).

 #### Timeouts and retries

-Gloo will attempt to send requests to the proper Upstream, but there may be times when that Upstream service is unable to handle additional requests.
+Gloo Edge will attempt to send requests to the proper Upstream, but there may be times when that Upstream service is unable to handle additional requests.
 The `timeout` and `retry` portions of the `options` section for a route define how long to wait for a response from the Upstream service and what type of retry strategy should be used.

 ```yaml
       options: